 In this type of instruction formats, we have multiple format length specified by opcode.
 For example, IBM 360/70, MIPS 16, Thumb.

 These compromise between code density & instruction of these type are very easy to decode.

-Addressing mode provide different ways for access an address to given data to a processor.
-Operated data is stored in the memory location, each instruction required certain data on which it has operate.
+Addressing mode provides different ways for accessing an address to given data to a processor.
+Operated data is stored in the memory location, each instruction required certain data on which it has to operate.
 There are various techniques to specify address of data.
-These technique are called Addressing Modes.
+These techniques are called Addressing Modes.